List of The Shadow stories

 The following is a list of stories featuring The Shadow, a fictional vigilante.

 Pulp magazine novels

-A list of pulp magazine novels featuring The Shadow.
-All these novels were published under the name Maxwell Grant.
-Unless noted, all were written by Walter B. Gibson and originally appeared in The Shadow Magazine and its variants, published by Street and Smith.
-Novels that have been reprinted are noted accordingly—see "Reprint history" below for more information.
+All of these pulp magazine novels featuring The Shadow were published under the name Maxwell Grant.
+Unless noted, all were written by Walter B. Gibson and originally appeared in The Shadow Magazine and its variants, published by Street & Smith.
+Novels that have been reprinted are noted accordingly: see "Reprint history" below for more information.